 What services does LTC cover?

 Long term cover insurance covers home care, assisted living, adult day care, respite care, hospice care, nursing home, and Alzheimer’s facilities.
 Depending on your policy allowance, home care services can include visiting or live-in caregiver, companionship, housekeeper, therapist or a private duty nurse up to 24/7/365 days a year.
 Each policy and plan is different so consult an insurance agent.

 Other benefits include coverage for out of pocket expenses, decrease the burden of care on friends and family caregivers, premiums paid may be eligible for a tax deduction and depending on the business, premiums paid to employees can be 100% deductible.

 What type of LTC policies are available and what is the cost?

 There are many types of policies and coverage.
 Make sure your policy is a taxed qualified policy.
-The requirement to use the policy varies but you can expect that the person will require care for at least 90 day, and unable to perform at least 1 of the ADLs without substantial assistance.
-The second qualification is that the person needs care for at least 90 days and need substantial assistance due to sever cognitive impairment.
+The requirement to use the policy varies but you can expect that the person will require care for at least 90 days.
+Also unable to perform at least 1 of the ADLs without substantial assistance.
+The second qualification is that the person needs care for at least 90 days and need substantial assistance due to severe cognitive impairment.
 In many cases, a physician must certify these findings.
 Other policies will all for a healthcare professional to certify these findings.